 - Discretionary and Mandatory Waiver: South Carolina statute provides for discretionary waiver of juvenile court jurisdiction for certain statutorily delineated classes of youth 14 and older.
 S.C.
 Code Ann. §§ 63-19-1210(4), (5), (9).
-Court must waive jurisdiction for children 14 and older for repeat juvenile offenders who meet the criteria outlined in the statute.
+The court must waive jurisdiction for children 14 and older who have been adjudicated delinquent for two prior offenses and who meet the criteria outlined in the statute.
 S.C.
 Code Ann. § 63-19-1210(10).

-- Statutory Exclusion: “‘Child’ or ‘juvenile’ does not mean a person 16 years of age or older who is charged with a Class A, B, C, or D felony … or a felony which provides for a maximum term of imprisonment of 15 years or more.”
+- Statutory Exclusion: Youth who are 16 or older and “charged with a Class A, B, C, or D felony … or a felony which provides for a maximum term of imprisonment of 15 years or more” are considered adults.
+S.C.
+Code Ann. § 63-19-20(1).
 However, disposition may be remanded to juvenile court at the solicitor’s discretion.
 S.C.
-Code Ann. § 63-19-20.
+Code Ann. § 63-19-20(1).